Inertial audio effects controller: Availability

 Conceivably any or all of the inertial sensors (accelerometer, gyroscope, magnetometer), could be used for effect modulation.
 However, currently the only commercially available products use acceleration sensing only or acceleration combined with angular velocity, as sensed by a gyroscope.

 Future

-Inertial control of an audio device, wired or wireless, is a relatively recent and growing trend as technology advances have reduced pricing and size as well as improved usability and performance of the core components.
+Inertial control of an audio device, whether wired or wireless, is a relatively recent and growing trend.
+Technology advances have reduced pricing and size, as well as improved usability and performance of the core components.
 Specifically the core components are an inertial device called a Mirco- Electro-Mechanical-System (MEMs), a microcontroller, and for wireless systems, a radio frequency transmitter/receiver.